Coskon/coskmusicbot/README.md

 ## Limitations
 - Only supports YouTube.
 - Some commands will not work if the necessary API key is not provided or is incorrect (though those aren't really important).
-- When searching for results on YouTube, you have to wait for all the reactions to appear to be able to choose.
+- ~~When searching for results on YouTube, you have to wait for all the reactions to appear to be able to choose.~~ Added buttons! (you can still use reactions).
 - It has to download each video mp3, so it's limited by the host internet speed and disk space.

 ## Installation Guide